The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Validation with -body simulation mock catalogues

-Firstly, both the mock data and random catalogues are interpolated onto a cubical mesh of dimension $N_{\rm grid}=1024^3$, using the Triangular-Shaped-Cloud (TSC) mass assignment scheme \cite{Hockney1981}.
-In order to reduce the effects of small-scale aliasing caused by the finite resolution of the grid \cite[see][for a discussion]{Jing2005}, we employ the method of interlacing as described in \cite{Sefusattietal2016}.
-In that work, it is demonstrated that, through combining the TSC assignment with interlacing, one is able to measure the power spectrum of $N$-body simulation data in a periodic box to $\lesssim 0.1\%$ accuracy all the way up to the Nyquist frequency of the grid ($k_{\rm Ny}=\pi N_{\rm grid}/L$).
+\item To reduce the effects of small-scale aliasing caused by the finite resolution of the grid \cite[see][for a discussion]{Jing2005}, we employed the interlacing method of \cite{Sefusattietal2016}.
+In that work, it was demonstrated that, through combining the TSC assignment with interlacing, one is able to measure the power spectrum in a periodic box to $\lesssim 0.1\%$ accuracy all the way up to the Nyquist frequency of the grid ($k_{\rm Ny}=\pi N_{\rm grid}/L$).

-We note that, in order to get the full benefit of the interlacing to accurately recover the clustering on small scales, it is important to interlace both the data \textit{and} the random catalogues.
-The 'offset' grids used in interlacing are created by taking the original data sets, and displacing the particles/galaxies by $\{ +l_x/2, +l_y/2, +l_z/2\}$ before assigning them to the grid, where $l_i = L/N_{\rm grid}$ is the length of an individual grid cell in the $x_i$ Cartesian direction.
-We thus have $4\times1024^3$ grids for each measurement: $n_d(\bx)$, $n_r(\bx)$, $\hat{n}_d(\bx)$ and $\hat{n}_r(\bx)$, where $n_d$ represents our data points and $n_r$ the random points, and the hatted quantities signify the same but for an offset grid for interlacing.
-For convenience, we normalise our random grids such that $\sum_i n_r(\bx_i) = 1$ and make the definition of a survey window grid as $W(\bx) = N_d n_r(\bx)$.
-Here, $N_d$ is the total number of data particles/galaxies on the grid, and the vector quantity $\bx$ represents the Cartesian position on the grid.